First Mongol invasion of Hungary: Cuman refugees

 Following their defeat in 1239 soon after the Mongol invasion of Rus', many Cuman-Kipchak peoples were driven from their steppes further west or south.
 One such tribe was that of Khan Köten.
 According to Rogerius, Köten led a group consisting of 40,000 familias (a Latin phrase with multiple meanings) into Hungary.
 Some historians interpret this as Köten's tribe consisting of 40,000 families, though as pointed out by Hungarian historian András Pálóczi-Horváth the land the Cumans were expected to settle on could only support 17,000 families, suggesting Köten led 40,000 people in total.
 Köten sought asylum in the nearby kingdom of Hungary; the king responded that they could do so as long as the Cumans would convert to Catholicism and acknowledge him as their overlord, providing military service.

 Köten agreed to Béla's conditions, promising to convert to Christianity and fight the Mongols (referred to as "Tatars" by the Hungarians).
 The king promptly gave them leave to settle in the plains along the Tisza River.
 However the Cumans, used to a nomadic and raid-based lifestyle, did not get on well with the sedentary population of Hungary.
 Many cases of robbery and rape were reported with Cumans as the perpetrators; Béla often refused to punish these transgressions, as he was reluctant to start a conflict with the Cumans, especially when he was already expecting a Mongol invasion.
 Townspeople also accused the Cumans of being agents of the Mongols.

 Invasion

 Five separate Mongol armies invaded Hungary in 1241.
 The main army under Batu and Subutai crossed through the Verecke Pass.
-The army of Qadan and Büri crossed through the Borgói Pass.
-Two smaller forces under Böchek and the noyan Bogutai entered Hungary from the southeast.
+The army of Kadan and Büri crossed through the Borgói Pass.
+Two smaller forces under Böchek and the noyan Bogutai respectively entered Hungary from the southeast.
 The army that had invaded Poland under Orda and Baidar invaded Hungary from the northwest.